Keyboard shortcuts

 Upstream Health Checks

-The proxy checks this count.
-If it is zero (or below a minimum threshold), the node is skipped from the routing pool until it is ready.
+We then exposed an API endpoint that returns its current active campaign count, the proxy checks this count.
+If it is zero (or below a minimum threshold), the node is skipped from the routing pool until it is ready

 Is node alive?